reddyp4/GeneralCoding/README.md

 - 👋 Hi, I’m @reddyp4
-- 👀 I’m interested in embedded systems...
+- 👀 I’m interested in embedded systems, machine learning!
-- 📫 How to reach me: LinkedIn https://www.linkedin.com/in/patelreddy/ ...
+- 📫 How to reach me: LinkedIn https://www.linkedin.com/in/patelreddy/

 <!---
 reddyp4/reddyp4 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.